stardusteight-d4c/youtube-interface/README.md

 in which it is possible to get the data from Youtube videos in real time.
 The `Redux Toolkit and Axios` libraries were used to perform requests, process data and manage the state of requests.
 Also implemented `Infinite Scroll` which causes the `getHomePageVideos` or `getSearchPageVideos` function to make a new request with the `pageToken` parameter to retrieve an additional page of results.
+Base project taught in the <strong>Kishan Sheth</strong> channel.

+:arrow_right: Redux Toolkit | A Predictable State Container for JS Apps, batteries-included toolset for efficient Redux development <br />